-Attorney General Lisa Madigan has made it a priority to provide services to help victims meet their challenges and regain peace of mind.
-Programs administered by the Crime Victim Services Division include:
+The Attorney General's Office has made it a priority to provide a variety of services to help victims meet the challenges that often result from a violent crime and to help them regain peace of mind.
+Programs administered by the Violence Prevention and Crime Victim Services Division include:

 Workshops, Training & Conferences: Check out upcoming workshops, trainings, and conferences providing resources and information to assist and support crime victims in Illinois.